gem5/gem5/CONTRIBUTING.md

    less.
 Leave a blank line between the first short summary line and this detailed description.
  * Tags describing patch metadata.
 You are highly recommended to use tags to acknowledge reviewers for their work.
-Gerrit will automatically add most tags.

 Tags are an optional mechanism to store additional metadata about a patch and acknowledge people who reported a bug or reviewed that patch.
 Tags are